 38. Pennsylvania

-Let’s not forget about football fans with a sweet tooth.
-These tailgates are famous for their love of Whoopie pies and stickies, a popular cinnamon roll-like treat.
+And for fans with a sweet tooth, Pennsylvania tailgates are famous for their love of Whoopie pies and stickies, a cinnamon roll-like treat.

 39. Rhode Island

-Some fans go all out with a clam bake for tailgating parties in Rhode Island, but grilling clams is an easy option anyone can do.
-Just toss the clams on the grill until the shells pop open.
-Once ready, transfer them to a serving dish, drizzle with garlic butter, and pass them around for everyone to enjoy.
+Some fans in Rhode Island go all out with a full clam bake, but grilling clams is always a crowd-pleaser.
+Just toss the clams directly onto the grill and cook until the shells pop open.
+Transfer them to a serving dish, drizzle with garlic butter, and pass them around for everyone to enjoy.

 40. South Carolina